 Are you looking for a new way to create presentations and websites using AI?
-Gamma might be the perfect solution for you.
+Gamma might be the perfect solution for you - it's a new app that's a hybrid between PowerPoint and Canva for making content using AI.

-Here is our in-depth review of Gamma, complete with example outputs, tips, and other apps you might want to check out as well.
+Here is our in-depth review of Gamma, complete with example outputs, tips, and other apps you might want to check out.

 {toc}